 Aunchalee Palmquist, PhD, IBCLC

-Aunchalee Palmquist, PhD, MA, IBCLC is an Assistant Professor at the University of North Carolina Chapel Hill, Department of Maternal and Child Health, Gillings School of Global Public Health and an affiliate of the Carolina Global Breastfeeding Institute (CGBI).
+Aunchalee Palmquist, PhD, MA, IBCLC, is an assistant professor in the Department of Maternal and Child Health at the UNC Gillings School of Global Public Health and an affiliate of the Carolina Global Breastfeeding Institute (CGBI).
 She is a medical anthropologist and International Board Certified Lactation Consultant.

-At UNC Dr. Palmquist teaches a Global Breastfeeding seminar for MCH students and lectures in in the CGBI Mary Rose Tully Lactation Training Initiative for aspiring lactation consultants.
+Dr. Palmquist teaches a global breastfeeding seminar for maternal and child health students and lectures in the CGBI Mary Rose Tully Lactation Training Initiative for aspiring lactation consultants.
 She has presented her research at national and international academic conferences, and speaks to audiences of health care professionals and lay birth and breastfeeding supporters across the world.